 Wi-Fi here is free and there are a number of living room-type sofa groupings where you can meet with clients.
 After you’ve finished your work, there’s a cozy bar just a few steps away that is quickly becoming one of LA’s top spots.

-Hotel lobbies aren’t just places to check in and out of the hotel anymore.
+Apart from closing business deals in L.A.’s restaurants, hotel lobbies have fast become the go to place to do this.
 Many have transformed themselves into urban meeting places with amenities and spaces ideal for working and hosting business meetings.
 The next time you are in southern California for business, consider using a Los Angeles hotel lobby for work.